javaee/jms-spec/pages/JMSContextScopeUseCases.md

 # Proposals for the injection of JMSContext objects

+_This page relates to JSR 343 (JMS 2.0) which has been released.
+It is retained here as a historical record and in case it proves useful to a future JMS expert group._

+This page records the evolution of changes to the JMS 2.0 simplified API to support the injection of `JMSContext` objects.

 ## Option 1

 This is as defined in the JMS 2.0 Early Draft, which can be downloaded [here](http://jcp.org/aboutJava/communityprocess/edr/jsr343/index.html)